 One of the strategies that the Heartland Couple adopted as first-time parents was division of labour.
 As simple as it sounds, it helps to minimise duplication of efforts and keep their sanity in check.
 As a counsellor, Heartland Girl naturally gravitated towards topics such as well-being and communication.
 Meanwhile, since Heartland Boy is passionate about personal finance, he took on the (no-less important) responsibility of purchasing insurance policies for his newborn.
-He got his independent financial advisor to propose the best policies available in the market at that time and compare the pros and cons of each policy plan.
+He got his independent financial consultant to propose the best policies available in the market at that time and compare the pros and cons of each policy plan.
 Here is a summary of the baby insurance plans that he bought for his child, Olympia.

 1. Hospitalisation & Surgery Insurance